-For each High-risk Subcontractor, PCS provides a copy of each Subcontractor Performance Report (or the substituted Medicare Compliance Review) to OHA, via Administrative Notice, within thirty (30) days of completion and no later than December 31 of the Contract Year in which the Report was completed.
-For each Low or Medium risk Subcontractor, PCS provides a copy of the Subcontractor Performance Report (or the substituted Medicare Compliance Review) to OHA upon request, via Administrative Notice, within five (5) Business Days after request by OHA.
+For each High-risk Subcontractor, PCS provides a copy of each Subcontractor Performance Report (SPR) (or the substituted Medicare Compliance Review) to OHA, via Administrative Notice, within thirty (30) days of completion of the most recent formal compliance review and no later than December 31 of the Contract Year in which the Report was completed.
+For each Low or Medium risk Subcontractor, PCS provides a copy of the SPR (or the substituted Medicare Compliance Review) to OHA upon request, via Administrative Notice, within five (5) Business Days after request by OHA.
 PCS shall oversee and be responsible for the satisfactory performance of any functions or responsibilities it has Delegated to a Subcontractor.